Ghostly galaxies: accretion-dominated stellar systems in low-mass dark matter halos: Frequency of ghostly galaxies

 The merger trees from the \coco{} simulation were constructed using the group-finding and `DHalo' linking procedures described by \citet{jiang2014_dhalos}.
-In detail, the algorithms used to identify bound structures in an $N$-body simulation, and link them between snapshots, are not straightforward.
-They require work-arounds for the effects of limited numerical resolution, which may differ between group-finding algorithms (for example, the difficulty of identifying subhalos as they pass through the centres of their hosts can create artificial `breaks' in trees).
-They may also involve somewhat arbitrary choices (for example, regarding the treatment of subhalos that escape their hosts).
+In detail, the algorithms used to identify bound structures in an $N$-body simulation and to link them between snapshots, are not straightforward.
+They require work-arounds for the effects of limited numerical resolution, which may differ between group-finding algorithms (e.g., the difficulty of identifying subhalos as they pass through the centers of their hosts can create artificial `breaks' in trees).
+They may also involve somewhat arbitrary choices (e.g., regarding the treatment of subhalos that escape their hosts).
 The DHalo procedure is designed to be robust against many of these issues.
-Nevertheless, there may be edge-cases that have not been accounted for, which may be more apparent towards the resolution limit and in higher resolution simulations such as \coco{}.
-This provides more motivation for our comparison with Press-Schechter trees, which, although more limited in some respects, have the advantage of a clear and consistent operational definition.
+Nevertheless, there may be edge cases that have not been accounted for, which may be more apparent toward the resolution limit and in higher-resolution simulations such as \coco{}.
+This provides more motivation for our comparison with Press--Schechter trees, which, although more limited in some respects, have the advantage of a clear and consistent operational definition.